-On our final six Discovery Days of the year, there are Lead Onward Seminars led by seniors, who select seminar topics as a group and train to lead these discussions as part of the Lead Onward Program.
-Students are placed in mixed-grade level discussion groups, and faculty members are present to provide feedback to senior facilitators.
+There are six Lead Onward Seminars over the course of the year, three in the fall and three in the spring.
+The purpose of these seminars is to create spaces for school-wide dialogue around issues of justice, equity, diversity, and inclusion.
+Students are placed in mixed-grade level discussion groups, and the student body plays an active role in determining the seminar topics.
 The Lead Onward Seminars allow students to know and love each other in deeper ways while also helping them build the skills required to discuss complex and challenging topics that are critical to their identities and our culture.
+Doane faculty members facilitate the seminars in the fall, and members of the senior class facilitate those in the spring.